Detroit Express: 1979

-Back in England, Francis made history as the first player in the UK to command a £1 million transfer when he was purchased by Nottingham Forest from Birmingham City.
-Forest was not keen to allow their new asset to return to the States, but they relented and Francis returned just past the midway point of the 1979 season.
+Back in England, Francis made history as the first player in the UK to command a £1 million transfer when he was purchased by Nottingham Forest from Birmingham City, despite a bid from Jimmy Hill for Francis to split time between Coventry and the Express in a unique co-ownership agreement.
+Forest were not keen to allow their new asset to return to the United States, but they relented and Francis returned just past the midway point of the 1979 season.
 He drew large crowds and contributed 14 goals and 8 assists in 14 games, tying Keith Furphy for the team lead; Ted MacDougall added nine goals and 11 assists.
 But the Express struggled to a 14–16 season and a third-place finish.
 They were then swept out of the playoffs 2–0 in the first round by the Tampa Bay Rowdies.
 Despite the disappointment on the field, attendance improved at the cavernous Pontiac Silverdome, up to 14,058 per match, right around the NASL average of 14,201.

 After 1979, though, Trevor Francis would not return to the NASL.
 Widely recognized as one of the finest forwards to play in the NASL, Francis notched 36 goals with 18 assists in just 33 regular-season matches—which placed him one spot ahead of Pelé on the all time NASL scoring list, despite playing 23 fewer games.
 (Francis also had three goals and three assists in five playoff games.)
 He was a first team all-star selection in 1978 and 1979 alongside Franz Beckenbauer, Giorgio Chinaglia, Johan Cruyff, Carlos Alberto and Rodney Marsh and other international greats, and the only Detroit player ever to be selected to the NASL first XI.
-Francis planned to return to the Silverdome in 1980 in an exhibition match between Nottingham Forest and the Express, but Francis was injured and the match was cancelled.
+Francis planned to return to the Silverdome in 1980 in an exhibition match between Nottingham Forest and the Express, but Francis was injured and the match was canceled.
 Finally, Francis returned to the Express (now in the American Soccer League) in 1981 for an exhibition game against the ASL All-Stars; the All-Stars won, 2–0, in front of 14,500 at the Silverdome.